 - Find the media channel you are most comfortable with and build it

 - As a travel blogger, the best practice is to put the destination at the centre of the narrative (it’s not about selfies, think like a traveller -what information is important?- )

 - Video content will continue to grow (vertical video/ 90 degree filming; think Insta, snapchat etc.) and YouTube is great for capturing stats

 - Wellness Travel will continue to grow (there are many opportunities to include wellness into the travel experience)

 - Be responsible when taking photos taking, get a good example (no death by selfie)

-Did you attend WTM London 2018, or any others in the past?
+Did you attend WTM London 2018?
+Maybe you attended one in the past?
 What were your highlights?
 Comment below.
 I would love to hear from you.